Lima Memorial Health System Logo

 Pharyngitis - streptococcal; Streptococcal pharyngitis; Tonsillitis - strep; Sore throat strep

 Strep throat is a disease that causes a sore throat (pharyngitis).
-It is an infection with a germ called group A streptococcus bacteria.
+It is an infection with a bacteria called group A streptococcus.

 Causes

-Strep throat is most common in children between ages 5 and 15, although anyone can get it.
+Strep throat is most common in children from ages 5 and 15, although anyone can get it.

 Strep throat is spread by person-to-person contact with fluids from the nose or saliva.
 It commonly spreads among family or household members.